Real-World Protection Test February-May 2022

 We use our own crawling system to search continuously for malicious sites and extract malicious URLs (including spammed malicious links).
 We also search manually for malicious URLs.

 We use statistical methods like hierarchical cluster analysis (using average linkage between groups) to group the results and see at what level of similarity the clusters are joined.
 Products that have above-average FPs (wrongly blocked score) are downgraded according to the ranking system below.
-Products with over 100 FPs are downgraded to Tested.
+This might be adapted in future if appropriate.